UBC-MDS/noaastn/README.md

 - `get_stations_info`:
   - This function downloads and cleans the data of all stations available at <ftp://ftp.ncei.noaa.gov/pub/data/noaa/>
 - `get_weather_data`:
-  - Download and clean weather data for a given NOAA station ID and year.
-Returns a dataframe containing a time series of air temperature,atmospheric pressure, wind speed, and wind direction.
+  - This function loads and cleans weather data for a given NOAA station ID and year.
+It returns a dataframe containing a time series of air temperature, atmospheric pressure, wind speed, and wind direction.
 - `plot_weather_data`:
-  - This function visualizes the weather station observations including air temperature, atmospheric pressure, wind speed, and wind direction changing with time and returns a line plot.
+  - This function visualizes the weather station observations including air temperature, atmospheric pressure, wind speed, and wind direction changing over time.

 ## Dependencies